zzm634/typeorm-no-arp/docs/select-query-builder.md

     .getOne();
 ```

-This will generate following sql query:
+This will generate following SQL query:

 ```sql
 SELECT user.*, photo.* FROM users user